Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

-Of the 11 criteria set by the American College of Rheumatology for a diagnosis of lupus, four are skin-related.
+Of the 11 criteria set by the American College of Rheumatology in 1997, four are skin-related.
 These include:

 The prototypical example of acute cutaneous lupus is the malar rash.
 Subacute cutaneous lupus (SCLE) usually involves rashes on sun-exposed areas.
 This generally does not lead to scarring.
 Lastly, chronic cutaneous lupus can be further subdivided into a number of cutaneous findings including discoid, tumidus, profundus and chilblains.
 The hallmark condition of chronic cutaneous lupus is discoid lupus erythematosus (DLE).

 The malar rash, also known as the butterfly rash, extends from the cheeks across the nasal bridge.
 About half of patients with SLE develop this rash after ultraviolet light (sun) exposure.
 This may be difficult to distinguish from other conditions, such as rosacea.
 One distinguishing feature is that the malar rash usually does not involve the nasolabial fold (the area on the face that runs from the corners of the upper lip to the nose), while rosacea does.
 The malar rash may develop months or years before the onset of lupus.